 - A. By Right Uses.
-A building or other structure may be erected, altered, or used, and a lot may be used or occupied, for any one of the following principal uses, and for no other: - Non-intensive agricultural uses in accordance with the provisions of Section 1202. - Dwelling of the owner/operator of the farm, on the parent agricultural tract, or dwelling on a parent tract.
+A building or other structure may be erected, altered, or used, and a lot may be used or occupied for any one of the following purposes, and no other: - 1.
+Non-intensive agricultural uses in accordance with the provisions of Section 1202. - 2.
+Dwelling of the owner/operator of the farm, on the parent agricultural tract, or dwelling on a parent tract.

-- Agricultural-related business in accordance with the provisions of Section 1202. - 4.
+- 3. Agricultural-related business in accordance with the provisions of Section 1202. - 4.
 Woodland, wildlife preserve, or conservation use in accordance with the provisions of Section 1233. - 5.
-Riding academy or stable in accordance with the provisions of Section 1229. - Bed and breakfast in accordance with the provisions of Section 1206. - 7.
-Kennel in accordance with the provisions of Section 1232. - 8.
-Forestry in accordance with the provisions of Section 1103.E.5. - 9.
-One single family detached dwelling on a non-farm lot which conforms to the standards of Section 702.C and which is a lot of record as of the date of enactment of Ordinance No. 2010-06. - B. Special Exception Uses.
-Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - Veterinary clinic or animal hospital in accordance with the provisions of Section 1232. - Religious use or place of worship in accordance with the provisions of Section 1227. - Single-family detached dwelling on a non-farm lot, as per the requirements of this Article. - 4.
+Riding academy or stable in accordance with the provisions of Section 1229. - 6.
+Bed and breakfast in accordance with the provisions of Section 1206. - 7.
+Minor home occupation in accordance with the provisions of Section 1215. - 8.
+Kennel in accordance with the provisions of Section 1232. - 9.
+Accessory Agricultural Dwelling in accordance with the provisions of Section 1202. - 10.
+Forestry in accordance with the provisions of Section 1103.E.5. - 11.
+One single family detached dwelling on a non-farm lot which conforms to the standards of Section 702.D and which is a lot of record as of the date of enactment of Ordinance No. 2010-06. - B. Special Exception Uses.
+Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - 1.
+Veterinary clinic or animal hospital in accordance with the provisions of Section 1232. - 2.
+Religious use or place of worship in accordance with the provisions of Section 1227. - 3.
+Single-family detached dwelling on a non-farm lot, as per the requirements of this Article. - 4.
 Residential Conversion of a single-family detached dwelling into a two (2) or three (3) family dwelling in accordance with the provisions of Section 1228. - C. Conditional Uses.
-Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - Major home occupations in accordance with the provisions of Section 1215. - Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - Intensive agricultural uses in accordance with the provisions of Section 1202. - 4.
+Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - 1.
+Major home occupations in accordance with the provisions of Section 1215. - 2.
+Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - 3.
+Intensive agricultural uses in accordance with the provisions of Section 1202. - 4.
 Composting operations in accordance with the provisions of Section 1202. - D. Accessory Uses.
-Any of the following accessory uses shall be permitted: - Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - Signs in accordance with the provisions of Article XIV.
+Any of the following accessory uses shall be permitted:

-- Minor home occupation in accordance with the provisions of Section 1215. - Accessory Agricultural Dwelling in accordance with the provisions of Section 1202.
+- 1. Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
+Signs in accordance with the provisions of Article XIV.